top of page

 Hit A "Bump In The Road" Installing The Front Bump Stop Extensions

 Front Bump Stop Extensions turned into a nightmare to install.
-It was so bad I had to create this sperate video to explain it.
+Seriously, I thought I was assembling IKEA furniture blindfolded!
+It was so bad, I had to create this separate video just to explain it—because if I didn’t, I might have ended up in a witness protection program for tools gone rogue!

 Note On Installing The Bilsteins Shock Reservoir On The Frame (Why Reservoir Shocks?)